VFX Plate Naming Convention for Picture Finishing (DI) Vendors

-VFX Plate Delivery Submission Steps
+VFX Plate Submission Steps

 Once the upload has started, you can navigate to the Mailbox tab to begin staging your submission.
 Please note that any files that fail to completely upload will result in the submission failing.

-Step Two - Prepare the submission
+Prepare the submission

 Next, navigate to the MAILBOX tab and click “NEW SUBMISSION”.
 You’ll be prompted to fill out the required fields for this submission:

-- Submission Type: VFX Plates
+- Submission Type: VFX Plate Delivery

 - Vendor: this is the recipient of the submission, you should see the vendor(s) you are working with for VFX in this list.
 If your vendor is not listed please reach out to your Netflix Representative.